 We have audited the financial statements of Future Merchandising & Outsourcing Pte.
-Ltd. (the "Company"), which comprise the statement of financial position as at 31 March 2020, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+Ltd. (the "Company"), which comprise the statement of financial position as at 19 March 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the financial period from 1 April 2020 to 19 March 2021, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act, Chapter 50 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at 31 March 2020 and of the financial performance, changes in equity and cash flows of the Company for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act, Chapter 50 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Company as at 19 March 2021 and of the financial performance, changes in equity and cash flows of the Company for the financial period from 1 April 2020 to 19 March 2021.